-If you gathered documents to prepare your annual federal income tax returns, take a moment now to review your financial accounts before filing those papers away in a drawer.
-Most importantly, you will want to look at how those accounts are titled, who is named as a beneficiary and if your life circumstances or new tax laws require you to change this information.
+After gathering the documents needed to file annual federal income tax returns, take a moment to review all of your financial accounts before filing those papers away in a drawer.
+Most importantly, look at how those accounts are titled, who is named as beneficiaries and consider if that information matches with your current life circumstances and new tax laws.

-A mistitled account or lack of a named beneficiary can lead to a wide array of potential problems down the road.
-For example, assets you assumed were protected from creditors may, in fact, be exposed to legal attack.
-If you have not updated your retirement plan’s beneficiary designation form, the assets you intend to pass to a current spouse or children may end up in the hands of a former spouse.
-Following are some of the most important legal and financial issues you should consider in the context of your estate planning.
+A mistitled financial account or lack of a named beneficiary can lead to a wide array of potential problems down the road.
+For example, if it has been several years since you last updated your retirement plan’s beneficiary designation form, the assets you intend to pass to a current spouse or children may end up in the hands of a former spouse.
+Instead, make it a habit to regularly review your estate plan and ensure your assets are properly protected within the context of current laws, including the tax code.

-Under the law, individuals have options in how they structure ownership of real and personal property, including bank accounts, brokerage accounts and retirement savings accounts.
+The law provides individuals with some options for structuring ownership of real and personal property, including bank accounts, brokerage accounts and retirement savings accounts.
 The way in which these assets are titled, especially when they are owned by two or more people, can help to avoid probate at the time of one account owner’s death and limit exposure to potential legal judgments and tax liabilities in the future.

 Joint Tenancy by the Entirety applies only to property that a married couple owns together.
 Because this form of ownership considers the couple to be one single entity, it protects assets from creditor claims filed against one of the spouses and allows property to transfer outside of probate directly from one spouse to the other.

-Tenancy in Common often leads to probate issues when one owner dies, because, at the time of death, his or her interest in the property becomes part of his or her estate, where it is passed on to a beneficiary named in the decedent’s will.
+Tenancy in Common tends to create a probate issue when one of the owner’s passes away.
+The decedent’s interest in that property becomes a part of his or her estate, where it is passed on to a beneficiary named in his or her will.

-Another strategy for avoiding the very public and costly probate process and ensuring assets pass to intended beneficiaries is to create a trust that allows you to specify how you wish your assets be distributed after you pass away.
-Once a revocable trust is established, asset ownership should be updated to reflect the trust as the owner.
-When this is done properly, probate of these assets may be eliminated.
-Having a trust and not funding it is like having a home with no furniture.
-It’s nice, but it is not really serving its best purpose.
+Another strategy for avoiding the very public and costly probate process and ensuring assets pass to intended beneficiaries is to create a trust in which you specify how and to whom you wish your assets to be distributed after you pass away.
+Assets transferred into the trust should be retitled to reflect the trust as the new owner.
+It is also important to remember to fund the trust to serve its intended purposes.
+Failing to do so is like having a house with no furniture.
+It’s nice, but it won’t serve all your needs.

 Every estate is unique and requires a review of each individual’s equally unique needs and goals to optimize plans for building wealth in life and distributing assets to care for future generations after death.
 Working with experienced financial planners to appropriately title accounts can help to ensure these goals are met while protecting assets and minimizing tax liabilities.

-About the author: Scott Montgomery, CLU®, ChFC®, is a director with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
+About the Author: Scott Montgomery is a director with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
 For more information, call (954) 712-8888 or email firstname.lastname@example.org.

 Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.

-Scott Montgomery is a registered representative of and offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.
+Scott Montgomery is a registered representative of atel:9547128888nd offers securities through Raymond James Financial Services, Inc., Member FINRA/SIPC.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 Any opinions are those of the advisors of PWA and not necessarily those of Raymond James.
-Any information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.
-As Financial Advisors of RJFS, we are not qualified to render advice on tax or legal matters.
+The information contained in this report does not claim to be a complete description of the securities, markets, or developments referred to in this material.
+The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.
+Raymond James and its advisors do not offer tax or legal advice.
 You should discuss any tax or legal matters with the appropriate professional.
-Prior to making an investment decision, please consult with your financial advisor about your individual situation.
+Prior to making any investment decision, please consult with your financial advisor about your individual situation.